akashpatwal13/Automotive_Pricing_Analysis_And_Market_Drivers/README.md

 Repository Structure

-Automotive_Pricing_Analysis_And_Market_Drivers/
-│
-├── data/
-│   ├── pre_processed_data/
-│   └── clean_auto_data.xlsx   # Final cleaned dataset used for analysis
-│
+1. data/ contains the datasets used in the project.
+The subfolder pre_processed_data/ includes clean_auto_data.xlsx, which is the cleaned and feature-engineered dataset used for analysis.

-├── notebooks/                    # Jupyter notebooks for Data wrangling, EDA (Analysis), statistical testing, and modeling │
+2. notebooks/ contains Jupyter notebooks used for data cleaning, exploratory data analysis (EDA), statistical testing, and regression modeling.

-├── strategic_executive_report/   # Strategic executive report with insights and recommendations │
+3. strategic_executive_report/ contains the strategic executive report with key insights and recommendations.

-├── visualizations/               # Tableau dashboards and visualization links │
+4. visualizations/ contains Tableau dashboards and related visualization assets.

-├── .gitignore                   # Specifies files ignored by Git ├── README.md                    # Project details
+5. .gitignore specifies the files and folders that are ignored by Git.

-└── requirements.txt             # Python dependencies
+6. README.md provides the project overview, methodology, and insights.

+7. requirements.txt lists the Python libraries required to run the project.

 Environment and Dependencies